pysal/pysal/doc/source/users/installation.rst

 Download and install
 --------------------

-Pysal is available on the `Python Package Index
+PySAL is available on the `Python Package Index
 <http://pypi.python.org/pypi/pysal>`_, which means it can be
 downloaded and installed manually or from the command line using easy_install, as follows::